New State Regulations: A Detailed Look at Changes for Board meetings

 I. Open Board Meetings

 • All binding votes by an association board must be taken in open session.
+By statute, a board may still meet in closed conference or working sessions at which no binding votes are taken.

 • The board must provide a brief explanation of the basis for and cost entailed in the matter that is the subject of any binding vote and include the explanation in the minutes for the meeting.